guicaro/zealblog/_posts/2020-04-22-how-to-choose-yoga-program-rishikesh.md

 ---
 layout: post
-title: 'How I chose a yoga program in Rishikesh'
+title: 'How to chose a yoga program in Rishikesh'
 categories: [yoga, travel]
 images:
 - images/rishikeshSunset.jpg